AVATOL/nematocyst/README.md

 			- Unpack the directory structure such that this file path is valid: `$ROOT$/external/Eigen/Eigen/Dense`
 	- SVM-Rank
 		1. Download from http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html
+			- Make sure to download the Windows binaries version.
 		2. Unpack to `$ROOT$/external/svm_rank`
-			- Unpack the directory structure such that the Makefile is in `$ROOT$/external/svm_rank`
+			- Unpack the directory structure such that the binaries are in `$ROOT$/external/svm_rank`
 	- LIBLINEAR
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/liblinear/
 			- Version 1.94 officially supported.
 Later versions should also work.